 It may not be possible to effectively explain the complex relationship between luck, fate and human life, on a single webpage, but the PowerFortunes.com website has useful information pertaining to the different aspects.
 We encourage you to follow the links and delve deeper, you will discover much valuable information, as well as many interesting online services and features.

-To begin with, a good luck charm may be defined as,
+Let's start at the beginning, a good luck charm may be defined as,

 - "An object, which upon possession delivers a positive influence to the fortunes of a person, or set of persons."